Rangsan Viwatchaichok

-He is a Thai retired professional footballer who plays as a defensive midfielder or a left back.
-He previously played for four other club teams in Thailand and Singapore.
-Rangsan is known for his set pieces.
+Rangsan currently holds the record for the most all-time appearances in Thai League 1, with 439 appearances.
+He is known for his set pieces freekick back in his playing career.

 International career

-Rangsan has currently played 29 times for the senior Thailand national football team, and he has scored one goal in the process.
+Rangsan has played 29 games for the senior Thailand national team since 2004, and he has scored one goal in the process.

 Managerial career

+BEC Tero Sasana

 On 11 July 2013, BEC Tero Sasana sacked René Desaeyere and promoted Choketawee Promrut to be the club interim manager.
 Rangsan, who was the club captain, was also promoted to be the assistant coach.

 On 9 August 2015, Rangsan was promoted to be the interim manager of BEC Tero Sasana after the removal of Kenny Shiels.

 He had coached the club for three games before the appointment of Manuel Cajuda on 27 August.